PaloAltoNetworks/terraform-aws-vmseries-modules/examples/combined_vmseries/README.md

 - A single Security VPC can protect multiple Application VPCs.
 Therefore these form the hub and spokes model, where the Security VPC is the hub and the Application VPCs are the spokes.
 - The outbound dataplane traffic traverses the transit gateway (TGW) and the gateway load balancer (GWLB).
-- The outbound dataplane traffic traverses a _single_ interface per each VM-Series, so it is in intrazone category instead of interzone.
-There is no overlay routing on VM-Series.
-This is a slight departure from the Reference Architecture.
-  (It is called a one-arm mode in AWS docs.)
+It's interzone category.
 - The inbound dataplane traffic _does not_ traverse TGW and only traverses GWLB.
-It is also intrazone, in the same manner as the outbound traffic.
+It's intrazone category.

 ## Topology diagram